-Women diagnosed and treated for secondary (metastatic) breast cancer face many of the same issues as those treated for early breast cancer.
+Women diagnosed and treated for metastatic breast cancer face many of the same issues as those treated for early breast cancer.
 However, there can be a number of additional emotional, physical and practical challenges.
-Issues include managing symptoms of secondary breast cancer and its treatment, adjusting to living with secondary breast cancer and coping with concerns about facing an uncertain future.
+Issues include managing symptoms of metastatic breast cancer and its treatment, adjusting to living with metastatic breast cancer and coping with concerns about facing an uncertain future.

 Some of the more general physical, emotional and practical issues faced by women living with breast cancer are described elsewhere on this site.
 This section describes some of the physical, emotional and practical challenges faced by women for whom breast cancer has come back or spread to other parts of the body.